 A significant difference was found between these two groups in that the only group that experienced emotional blunting was from the first group, thereby suggesting an association between emotional blunting and antidepressant treatment.
 The study also found that emotional blunting occurred more frequently in men (52 percent) than in women (44 percent).

-If you are experiencing emotional blunting from antidepressants to the extent that it is impinging upon the quality of your daily life, it is best to see your psychiatrist or doctor as soon as you can to discuss options which may be helpful such as:
+If you’ve ever found yourself searching for answers to the question “does Prozac make you feel numb” you may be experiencing emotional blunting from antidepressants.
+In this scenario, it is best to see your psychiatrist or doctor as soon as you can to discuss alternatives which may be helpful, such as:

-- Decreasing the dosage of the current antidepressant
+- Decreasing the dosage of your current antidepressant

 - Switching to a different antidepressant

-- Working with a therapist to work on the psychological component of the Depression by finding ways and behaviors to elevate your mood
+- Working with a therapist to figure out the psychological component of the Depression by finding ways and behaviors to elevate your mood

 - Incorporating more exercise (a natural way to stimulate serotonin) into your day, eating healthier, and avoiding alcohol